Camryn Manheim: Career

-Manheim's breakthrough was her one-woman show "Wake Up, I'm Fat", which played off-Broadway at Classic Stage Company in 1994.
+Manheim's breakthrough was her one-woman show Wake Up, I'm Fat, which played off-Broadway at Classic Stage Company in 1994.
 She adapted the show into a book of the same name, which was published by Broadway Books in 1999.

 In 1999, Manheim won an Emmy for her work on The Practice.
 In 1999, she was awarded the Women in Film Lucy Award.

-In 2005, Manheim earned Golden Globe and Emmy nominations for her work in the miniseries Elvis, and the following year she joined the cast of Ghost Whisperer.
-Her other television credits include Chicago Hope, Ally McBeal, Family Guy, Will & Grace, Boston Public, Two and a Half Men, The L Word, How I Met Your Mother, Hannah Montana, and Person of Interest.
-She also voiced Juliet in the episode "Company Picnic" of Dilbert on UPN in 2000.

-In addition, Manheim has several film credits.
-These include Romy and Michele's High School Reunion, Happiness (which earned the cast a National Board of Review Award for Best Acting by an Ensemble), The Laramie Project, Scary Movie 3, Dark Water and An Unfinished Life.

-In 2015, Manheim was in the Deaf West production of the musical Spring Awakening as Adult Women.
-The production, which had a cast composed half of hearing actors and half of deaf or hard-of-hearing actors, paired every deaf actor (who signed their lines in American Sign Language) with a hearing actor who said their lines verbally.
-Manheim voiced for Marlee Matlin as well as signing her own dialogue in the parts of Frau Bergmann, Fräulein Großebüstenhalter, and Fräulein Knuppeldick.

-In August 2019, she was elected secretary-treasurer of the SAG-AFTRA union.
-Manheim was elected to the secretary-treasurer position with 16,047 votes.
-Candidates Jodi Long, Chuck Slavin and Rob Stats received 10,251, 2,204 and 1,790 votes respectively.
-She did not run for reelection in 2021, and was succeeded by Joely Fisher.

 Personal life

 Manheim's son Milo, conceived via sperm donation from her close friend Jeffrey Brezovar, was born on March 6, 2001.

-Manheim has been involved with the Los Angeles-based charity Bet Tzedek Legal Services – The House of Justice, serving as a co-chair for their annual fundraiser, the Justice Ball.
+Manheim has been involved with the Los Angeles–based charity Bet Tzedek Legal Services – The House of Justice, serving as a co-chair for their annual fundraiser, the Justice Ball.